 Elements contain only ONE type of atom.

 There are over 100 elements known to us, and scientists are still working hard to try and discover new elements.
-All the known elements are arranged in the Periodic Table (click on the image to see a larger version):
+All the known elements are arranged in the Periodic Table:

 A Russian scientist named Dimitri Mendeleev developed the Periodic Table.